Criminal Investigation Services

 School Resource Officers

-The DIVERT Program is a collaborative project among the Xenia Police Division, Greene County Domestic Violence Project, and the Greene County Children's Services Board.
+The DIVERT Program is a collaborative project among the Xenia Police Division, Greene County Domestic Violence Project, and the Greene County Children’s Services Board.
 DIVERT is an early intervention program designed to decrease incidences of domestic violence in the community by having a police officer/social worker team respond to domestic violence and dispute calls.
 Victims and families are provided with home-based crisis intervention, referrals to community resources, safety plans, and follow-up support.
-The DIVERT detective's office is located at the site of the Domestic Violence Shelter.
+The DIVERT detective’s office is located at the site of the Family Violence Prevention Center.